microsoft/FluidFramework/BREAKING.md

 ### NamedFluidDataStoreRegistryEntries
 NamedFluidDataStoreRegistryEntries usage across repo is reduced substantially.
 Specifically, `ContainerRuntime.load()` is changed.
 Instead many interfaces are changed to accept IFluidDataStoreRegistry
 The following two classes are added to assist in conversion:
-`FluidDataStoreRegistry` class can be used to wrap input in many formats, including NamedFluidDataStoreRegistryEntries format into IFluidDataStoreRegistry.
+`createDataStoreRegistry` class can be used to wrap input in many formats, including FluidDataStoreRegistryEntries format into IFluidDataStoreRegistry.
 It takes Iterable<> of:
 1. old [name, Promise<factory>] format.
 2. [name, factory]
 3. factory